-- Applications hosted in the Bitrix cloud.
+- Applications that are hosted in the Bitrix cloud.
 These apps are usually uploaded as a single archive file containing all the necessary resources: HTML, styles, scripts and images.
-The file index.html is deemed an entry point for such application, and install.html, if available, shall be deemed an installer.
-(Download example);
+The file index.html is deemed to be an entry point for such application, and install.html shall be deemed to be an installer, if available (Download example);

 If an application is located on a third party’s server, the host name of the application must contain a point.
 For the purposes of development and testing, the application can be located in the local network, but, for example, localhost will not serve for this; direct IP should be specified instead.
 (Local address will open in iframе on the application page at the portal.
 Browser limit: communication between the portal and frame contents is implemented via postMessage.
 It was noted that some browser versions process messages incorrectly if these messages come from localhost.)

 - External applications: these use the API but have no user interface or menu items.
-It will never be available or visible to the Intranet users directly.
-The external applications are used to receive data for use by mobile, Windows or any other programs.
-Remember to check the Available as script only option when registering the application in Marketplace.
+Such apps will never be available or visible to the Intranet users directly.
+The external applications are used to receive data for the use by mobile, Windows or any other software.
+Remember to check the Available as script only option when registering the application in Bitrix24.Market.
 This will enable the application to get a OAuth 2.0 key.
 (Download example);

 Types can be combined in one application.
-An application can work from a third party server, use frames, and at the same time work from the “outside” using OAuth authorization to obtain access to Rest API.
+Application can work from a third party server, use frames, and at the same time, work from the “outside”, using OAuth authorization to obtain access to REST API.

 - an entry point must exist.
 For an application of the first kind, an entry point is index.html.
 The entry point page will be opened in a frame on a Bitrix24 web page;